nt246/NTRES-6100-data-science/analysis/lesson14-for-loops.md

 ---
-title: "Lesson 14: Iteration with `for` loops and conditional execution with `if` statements"
+title: "Lesson 14: Wrap-up of relational data, then on to iteration with `for` loops and conditional execution with `if` statements"
 output:
   html_document:
     keep_md: yes